Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic10/assignment10_flight_delays_kaggle.md

 - Features `Distance` and `DepTime` were taken unchanged
 - A feature `Flight` was created from features `Origin` and `Dest`
 - Features `Month`, `DayofMonth`, `DayOfWeek`, `UniqueCarrier` and `Flight` were transformed with OHE (`LabelBinarizer`)
 - Logistic regression and gradient boosting (xgboost) were trained.
 Xgboost hyperparameters were tuned via cross-validation.
-First, the hyperparameters responsible for model complexity were optimized, then the number of trees was fixed at 500 and learning step was tuned.
+First, the hyperparameters responsible for model complexity were optimized, then the number of trees was fixed at 500 and learning rate was tuned.
 - Predicted probabilities were made via cross-validation using `cross_val_predict`.
 A linear mixture of logistic regression and gradient boosting predictions was set in the form $w_1 * p_{logit} + (1 - w_1) * p_{xgb}$, where $p_{logit}$ is a probability of class 1, predicted by logistic regression, and $p_{xgb}$ – the same for xgboost. $w_1$ weight was selected manually.
 - A similar combination of predictions was made for test set.